-Rising cost of running a home pushes inflation upwards
+Petrol, insurance and household costs push inflation to 1.5 pct

 The cost of running a home has risen 3.1 per cent in the year, according to the latest Consumers Price Index figures from Stats NZ.

-The higher prices for housing and household utilities, up 0.9 percent this quarter, was the biggest contributor to inflation, which currently sits at 1.5 per cent.
+The higher prices for housing and household utilities, up 0.9 per cent this quarter, was the biggest contributor to inflation, which currently sits at 1.5 per cent.

 New Zealand second-quarter inflation was slightly lower than economists had expected but in line with central bank forecasts as housing-related prices continue to push higher.

 The consumers price index rose 0.4 per cent in the three months ended June 30, while annual inflation was 1.5 per cent, Statistics New Zealand said.

 Economists had expected quarterly CPI to rise 0.5 per cent for an annual increase of 1.6 per cent, according to the median in a poll of 13 economists surveyed by Bloomberg.
 The Reserve Bank had tipped a quarterly rise of 0.4 per cent and an annual increase of 1.5 per cent.

 The central bank is mandated with keeping annual inflation between 1-and-3 per cent over the medium term, focusing on the mid-point.
-However, inflation has remained stubbornly weak and the central bank has signalled the official cash rate is likely to remain at a record low 1.75 for some time to come given the lack of inflationary pressure.
+However, inflation has remained stubbornly weak and the central bank has signalled the official cash rate (OCR) is likely to remain at a record low 1.75 for some time to come given the lack of inflationary pressure.
 Today's data is unlikely to shake that view.
 The kiwi dollar was virtually unchanged at 67.70 US cents.

 The biggest driver behind the quarterly lift was housing-related prices, up 0.9 per cent in the quarter and 3.1 per cent annually.